Webinar report: Internal Comms @ fast growing companies

 Jonathan Davies: Katiriina, I love the comment that you just said in chat.
 She says “I've heard someone say that you should have a comms person per 100 people. and she says I'm the only comms person in a 400 people organization.
 So you should have three colleagues or three more colleagues for that logic.

-Amanda Steel: Yeah, it's a, it's one of those things where there’s a bunch of evolved roles in the technical space right now around communications, around privacy and security, around even just a different approach to, to your HR headcount.
+Amanda Steel: It's one of those things where there’s a bunch of evolved roles in the technical space right now around communications, around privacy and security, around even just a different approach to, to your HR headcount.
 I've always hated the term cost-center roles.
 It's harder for the immediate buy-in, and the shifts that we need to be making as organizers.
 Whether from a communication space or from an HR space, we are looking at these things as strategic opportunities, rather than just problem solvers, which we are for sure.

 But looking at this as a, how can we close that gap sooner?
 If there is an issue that could pop up as you scale.